Pimmz/Project-4/TESTING.md

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.

-For lines that have been to long I have shortened everything where possible however there was one section in settings.py that couldnt be shortened due to it affecting the functionality of the code so I have used `# noqa` at the end of those lines so it will ignore linting validation.
+For lines that have been too long I have shortened everything where possible however there was one section in settings.py that couldn't be shortened due to it affecting the functionality of the code so I have used `# noqa` at the end of those lines so it will ignore linting validation.

 ![screenshot](documentation/testing_images/python/pychecknoqa.png)